gomorpheus/morpheus-apidoc/source/includes/_api.md

 The Morpheus API returns **200 OK** for successful requests.
 If a request fails, an HTTP [Error](#errors) will be returned.

-Most API endpoints respond with *Content-Type: application/json* and body that contains JSON data.
+Most endpoints respond with *Content-Type: application/json* and body that contains JSON data.

 This is an example of an API response that retrieves a [Contact](#contacts) record by ID.